Alberton Football Netball League: Finals series

 Since its inception until 1995 the Alberton finals consisted of a 'final-four' system.

 With the inclusion of a number of clubs from the defunct Bass Valley Wonthaggi football league in 1996 the finals series was expanded to a 'final-five' system.

 The finals series was expanded again in 2005 with the inclusion of Kilcunda Bass and Phillip Island to become a 'final-six' system.

 Since 2017 the finals series has since returned to a 'final-four' system, after a number of clubs left resulting in a smaller competition.

 The top four teams at the end of the Alberton home & away season compete in a four-week finals series throughout August, culminating in a grand final to determine the premiers.
 The grand final is played on the afternoon of the last Saturday in August.

 The winning team receives a silver premiership cup and a premiership flag – a new one of each is manufactured each year.
 The flag has been presented since the league began and is traditionally unfurled at the team's first home game of the following season.
 Additionally, each player in the grand final-winning team receives a premiership medallion.

 2019 Finals series

 Grand final venues

 For most of its history the Alberton football league grand final was hosted at the Yarram recreation reserve.
 With the expansion of the league in 1996 the grand final was relocated to the Foster Showgrounds to maintain a central location with respect to the rest of the league.

 With Foster football club making the grand final in 2010 and 2011 the grand final was subsequently relocated to Inverloch recreation reserve to avoid a home-ground advantage.
 The grand final venue would then cycle back to Foster in 2012.
-The grand final since cycled between a few diffent venues until Tarwin Lower recreation reserve hosted the last Alberton grand final in 2019.
+The grand final since cycled between a few different venues until Tarwin Lower recreation reserve hosted the last Alberton grand final in 2019.